Council would like to hear from you and consider your views as they continue the 2017 budget deliberations.

 - Legislative Services

 - Human Resources

-The “core property tax rate” reflects cost increases to cover projected salary and wage increases arising from collective bargaining, contractual cost increases, such as service and maintenance contract, including the RCMP Contract, utilities (gas, diesel, electricity, etc.) and revenue adjustments.
+“Core property tax increases” are required to cover projected salary and wage increases arising from collective bargaining, major contractual cost increases (RCMP, Fraser Valley Regional Library) other contractual cost increases such as service and maintenance contracts, utilities (gas, diesel, electricity, etc.) and revenue adjustments.

 The relationship of Light Industry/Commercial Tax Ratios to residential is of interest to organizations considering locating their industry or business in the Township.
 Langley is positioned favourably when compared with other municipalities in the region with populations greater than 50,000 which may be our competition.